Robust solutions of uncertain mixed-integer linear programs using decomposition techniques: Introduction

-In particular, we focus on the type of problems dealt with on work \citep{Ben-TalN:99}, i.e. linear mathematical programming problems with hard constraints that must be satisfied for any possible realization of the uncertain data. \citep{Ben-TalN:99} proposes to obtain robust solutions of an uncertain LP problem with ellipsoidal uncertainty sets, whose RC results is a conic quadratic problem, i.e. a convex and tractable problem that can be solved in polynomial time by interior point algorithms.
-However, the inclusion of binary and/or integer decisions poses new challenges from the computational perspective, which resulted in the proposal of an alternative uncertainty set that transforms the RC into a lineal formulation solvable using standard branch-and-cut solvers \cite{BertsimasS:04}.
-This paper proposes an alternative and decomposable solution technique inspired in the outer approximation method proposed by \citep{FletcherL:94}, which allows reaching the optimal solution of the RC problem by solving two kind of problems within an iterative scheme: one mixed-integer linear master problem, and one subproblem of considerable lower size for each hard constraint.
+In particular, we focus on the type of problems dealt with on work \citep{Ben-TalN:99}, i.e. linear mathematical programming problems with hard constraints that must be satisfied for any possible realization of the uncertain data.
+In paper \citep{Ben-TalN:99}, authors propose to obtain robust solutions of an uncertain LP problem with ellipsoidal uncertainty sets, whose RC results is a conic quadratic problem, i.e. a convex and tractable problem that can be solved in polynomial time by interior point algorithms.
+However, the inclusion of binary and/or integer decisions poses new challenges from the computational perspective.
+This paper proposes an alternative and decomposable solution technique based on cutting planes that allows reaching the optimal solution of the RC problem by solving two kind of problems within an iterative scheme: one mixed-integer linear master problem, and one subproblem of considerable lower size for each hard constraint.
 This strategy of decomposing a problem into smaller pieces has proved to be effective to improve tractability in many different applications \citep{Floudas:95,ConejoCMG:06}.
+Note that cutting plane algorithms for robust mixed-integer linear programs are state-of-the-art, see \citep{FischettiM:12,BertsimasDL:16} among many others.
+In particular, paper \citep{BertsimasDL:16} proposed a similar decomposition algorithm with respect to the one presented in this work with different variants to improve computational efficiency, however, proof of convergence and probabilistic guarantees are not given.
+Our research was conducted independently of the work in \citep{BertsimasDL:16}.
+There are also cutting-plane approximations with application to chance-constrained problems \citep{AckooijFD:16}.